Avocado Egg Salad (Video)

 - 1/2 tsp. celery seed

 - Use your preferred method to cook six hard-boiled eggs.
-(I love my counter-top Egg Cooker and many people cook eggs in the Instant Pot, or use one of my methods for Perfect Hard-Cooked Eggs.)
+(I love my counter-top Egg Cooker (affiliate link)and many people cook eggs in the Instant Pot (affiliate link), or use one of my methods for Perfect Hard-Cooked Eggs.)
 Rinse eggs with cold water and let them cool.

 - While eggs cook and cool, put 1 cup cottage cheese into a fine-mesh strainer and rinse with very cold water.
 Let the cottage cheese drain well.